TransitoryBliss/dstruc/README.md

 [![Build Status](https://travis-ci.org/shockwork/dstruc.svg?branch=master)](https://travis-ci.org/shockwork/dstruc)

+_note_ tests might fail due to deepEqual looking for index on arrays.. any solutions welcome..

 __Quickly__ get directory structure and files from a specified path in node, with support for recursive operations.

 ## Installation